-All truck-tractors, NEMT vehicles and buses and other commercially registered motor vehicles operated in Pennsylvania must be covered by financial responsibility in the form of a standard motor vehicle liability policy, namely Pennsylvania Commercial Auto Insurance from an insurance company licensed to do business in the Commonwealth (unless the vehicles are self-insured in accordance with regulations of the PA Department of Insurance and the PA Department of Transportation).
+All truck, big rig tractor trailers, NEMT vehicles and buses and other commercially registered motor vehicles operated in Pennsylvania must be covered by financial responsibility in the form of a standard motor vehicle liability policy, namely Pennsylvania Commercial Auto Insurance from an insurance company licensed to do business in the Commonwealth (unless the vehicles are self-insured in accordance with regulations of the PA Department of Insurance and the PA Department of Transportation).
 Minimum coverage is $15,000 for bodily injury or death of one person, $30,000 for injury or death of two or more persons, and $5,000 property damage.
 You must maintain financial responsibility in order to retain your vehicle registration.

 When you register a motor vehicle or renew your registration in Pennsylvania, you will be required to supply the Department with an acceptable proof of Trucking insurance from a PA licensed insurance company that would include the effective and expiration dates of your automobile insurance policy, the name of your insurance company, and your policy number or you will have to self-certify that you are financially responsible and personally able to pay for damages that you may become liable for because of motor vehicle accidents.
 Your driving privilege may be suspended or your vehicle registration revoked for failure to show proof of financial responsibility as required by law.

 There are 25 classes of truck, truck-tractor, and combination registrations.
 Truck manufacturers